Do you need anti-malaria medication?

 To lower your risk of insect bites:

 - Use an insect repellent.
-It should be applied two or three times a day.
+You must apply this two or three times a day.
 Put it on skin not covered by clothes, but don’t use it under your clothes.

 - Wear clothes treated with the insect repellent permethrin.
 One application of permethrin will protect you from mosquitoes for more than a month, despite washing your clothes multiple times.
 Use on outer clothing, but not on underwear.